 About

-I started life in the incredible town of Middlesbrough and I am very proud to be from the North East of England.
-I gained my first degree at Durham University in 1999, in Research and Language, Postgraduate Certificate in Social Research Methods at Teesside University in 2005, Master of Science in Social Research Methods, at Teesside University in 2006 and PGCE in the Lifelong Learning Sector at Glyndŵr University in 2011, and I am currently studying for a PhD in Education at the University of York.
+I was born in the town of Middlesbrough, located in the North East of England which is a region for which I hold deep pride and affection.
+I earned a Bachelor's degree at Durham University in Research and Language in 1999.
+I subsequently pursued postgraduate studies at Teesside University, obtaining a Postgraduate Certificate in Social Research Methods in 2005, followed by a Master of Science in Social Research Methods in 2006.
+In 2011, I completed a Postgraduate Certificate in Education (PGCE PcET) in the Lifelong Learning Sector at Glyndŵr University.
+I am currently undertaking doctoral research in Education at the University of York.

-I moved to the beautiful area of North Wales and started lecturing at the University of Chester.
-I moved to Glyndŵr University in 2010, where I became a Senior Lecturer of Research Design, Methods and Statistics across the whole of Glyndŵr University, including Business, Computing, Consumer Psychology, Education, Early Childhood Practice, Childhood, Education and Welfare, Health and Wellbeing, Nursing, Safeguarding, and many more areas, before becoming an Education Consultant.
+Following my relocation to North Wales, I began my academic career as a lecturer at the University of Chester.
+In 2010, I joined Glyndŵr University, where I was appointed Senior Lecturer in Research Design, Methods, and Statistics.
+My role encompassed teaching and curriculum development across a diverse range of disciplines, including Business, Computing, Consumer Psychology, Education, Early Childhood Practice, Childhood, Education and Welfare, Health and Wellbeing, Nursing, and Safeguarding.

-Becoming an Education Consultant has been a fantastic experience for me and means I have the joy of working with several prestigious organisations.
-My roles are many and varied including the followng:
+Working in Education is something I love and means I have the joy of working with several prestigious organisations.
+My current portfolio consists of the following roles:

 • Author with SAGE Publications Ltd.,